ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 Therefore, econometrics is not only a scientific application, it also an **art**, in the sense that each econometric application is driven by a subjective point of view that can vary from person to person.

-### A word of advice: Do not confuse econmetrics with economics
+### A word of advice: Do not confuse econometrics with economics
 Even thouth econometrics is an important field in economics, neither econometrics is economics nor economics is econometrics.

 Anyone can be an excellent economisit and at the same time have a very limited knowledge of econometrics.
 In fact, some of the most influential scholars such as [James M. Buchanan](https://en.wikipedia.org/wiki/James_M._Buchanan[), [Ronald H. Coase](https://en.wikipedia.org/wiki/Ronald_Coase), or [Friedrich A. von Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek) made little of use intense mathematics or econometric applications.